yevgenis-shapiro/terraform-kubernetes-mongo/README.md

 - Refer [Azure examples](https://github.com/yevgenis-shapiro/terraform-kubernetes-mongodb/tree/master/examples/complete/azure) for more details.
 - Refer [GCP examples](https://github.com/yevgenis-shapiro/terraform-kubernetes-mongodb/tree/master/examples/complete/gcp) for more details.

-## IAM Permissions
-The required IAM permissions to create resources from this module can be found [here](https://github.com/squareops/terraform-kubernetes-mongodb/blob/main/IAM.md)
 ## Mongo Backup and Restore
 This module provides functionality to automate the backup and restore process for mongo databases using AWS S3 buckets.
 It allows users to easily schedule backups, restore databases from backups stored in S3, and manage access permissions using AWS IAM roles.
 Features